 Fenway Hotel - Night 2

-Your cycle tour starts with a 10-mile ride across the open waters of Tampa Bay on the Courtney Causeway Trail and then on to the canopied Ream Wilson Trail.
+Your cycling tour starts with a 10-mile ride across the open waters of Tampa Bay on the Courtney Causeway Trail and then onto the canopied Ream Wilson Trail.
 We’ll enjoy a bayside picnic before riding into the charming town of Safety Harbor and exploring the brick streets and colorful 1930s bungalows.
-Our night’s lodging at the Safety Harbor Resort and Spa is an acclaimed spa built on the town’s historic natural mineral springs.
+Our lodging for the night at the Safety Harbor Resort and Spa is an acclaimed spa built on the town’s historic natural mineral springs.
 Your day ends with a group dinner out on the town.

 Today begins with a short shuttle from Safety Harbor to the northern terminus of the Fred Marquis Pinellas Trail.
 This Rails-Trails Hall of Fame trail is home to some fabulous trail towns, including the famous Tarpon Springs!
 The ride continues after lunch out to Honeymoon Island State Park, where sugar-white sand meets the emerald green water of the Gulf.

 Tonight’s destination is Dunedin, Florida’s first officially designated trail town.
 This walkable seaside community is bustling with galleries, shops, and restaurants, plus seven breweries scattered around Main Street.
 Grab a bite to eat, and then finish off a great day with the nightly sunset celebration from the rooftop bar of our lodging, the Fenway Hotel.

 Experience the award-winning Clearwater Beach, and climb the highest bridge of the trip (72 feet), which snakes along Clearwater’s ocean-front promenade.
 It’s just another lovely day on the Pinellas Trail!
 This stretch has two cultural little cities and officially ends in the heart of downtown St. Pete (the “Burg”), and we’ll arrive with enough time to explore its art and history.
 Tonight’s accommodation is the Hampton Inn & Suites only a block away from the water, and we have a special dinner plan for this evening!